 Our products and solutions enable us to collect, manage and store a wide range of data related to vehicle tracking and fleet management such as vehicle location and fuel usage, speed and mileage.
 Some of the data we collect or use in our business is subject to data privacy laws, which are complex and increase our cost of doing business.
 The U.S. federal government and various state governments have adopted or proposed limitations on the collection, distribution and use of personal information.
 Many foreign jurisdictions, including the European Union and the United Kingdom, have adopted legislation (including directives or regulations) that increase or change the requirements governing data collection and storage in these jurisdictions.
-Ctrack markets its products in over 50 countries, and accordingly, we are subject to many different, and potentially conflicting, privacy laws.
+In addition, the California Consumer Privacy Act ("CCPA"), which took effect on January 1, 2020, provides new data privacy rights for California consumers, including the right to know what personal information is being collected about them and how it is being used.
+We market our products in over 50 countries, and accordingly, we are subject to many different, and potentially conflicting, privacy laws.
 If our privacy or data security measures fail to comply, or are perceived to fail to comply, with current or future laws and regulations, we may be subject to litigation, regulatory investigations or other liabilities.